The0z/javascript-exercises-top/03_reverseString/README.md

 ## Hints
 Strings in JavaScript cannot be reversed directly so you're going to have to split it into something else first.. do the reversal and then join it back together into a string.

+reverseString
+- works with multiple words, single words, punctuation/numbers, and empty strings.
+- use split to split the string into an array
+- run through the array in reverse order using a for loop that counts down from array.length - 1.]
+- takes in a str
+- returns the reversed str